YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

 1. The first problem I found is in the window search of lane pixels.
 The suggested threshold is 50 which I found is too low and resulting in shifting the windows by noise.
 This is often seen while dealing with dash lane lines.
 I increased the parameter "minpix" to 150 and the problme wemt away.

 2. My lane finder pipeline apparently failed on the two **challenge videos**.
-There are a few caused that I observed as explained below.
+There are a few factors that I observed as explained below.

         * low light condition: In low light situation, the saturation and gradient are both weakened.
         * Shading: Stuctured shading such as buildings or bridges often create gradient features to confuse the gradient extraction.